For American Entrepreneurs in Portugal

 U.S. Legal and Tax Considerations

-• Owner compensation: U.S. and Portuguese tax implications of salary, dividends, and equity transfers.
+Cross-border owner compensation: salary, dividends, and equity transfers.

 Portuguese Business Environment

-• Entity formation: Understanding the differences between LDA and SA structures.
+Choosing the right entity: differences between LDA and SA.

-• Hiring and employment law: Mandatory benefits, contract types, and employee protections under Portuguese law.
+Hiring and employment law: contracts, benefits, and employee protections.

 Cross-Border Structuring and Residency

-• Foreign reporting requirements: U.S. rules for disclosing foreign companies, accounts, and investments.
+U.S. foreign reporting obligations for companies, accounts, and investments.

 Who Should Attend

-This event is tailored for U.S. expats who are planning to launch or restructure a Portuguese business, including consultants, creatives, tech founders, real estate investors, and anyone navigating cross-border compliance.
-It is also highly relevant for wealth managers, tax preparers, and legal advisors serving U.S.-connected clients.
+Ideal for U.S. expats planning to start or restructure a Portuguese business, including consultants, creatives, tech founders, real estate investors, and cross-border entrepreneurs.
+Also highly relevant for wealth managers, accountants, and lawyers advising U.S.-connected clients.